What Is the California Traffic Violator School Program?

 Once you pass, your completion information is processed and sent electronically to the DMV.
 No action is required on your part, but it is a good idea to follow up with the DMV a couple weeks after you finish traffic violator school in California.
 Staying on top of your driving record will ensure that you received credit for your course to keep points off your public driving record, in addition to your traffic conviction being masked from your insurance company.

-If you have any questions, feel free to email or call us – we’re here 24 hours a day, every day of the year!
+If you have any questions, feel free to email or call us – we’re available 7 days a week!